The Students of Color in Public Policy (SCiPP) serves to:

 - If you have additional questions or concerns about the curriculum or public policy degree (or if you just want to introduce yourself!), include it in the body of the email along with your PSP attachment.

-SCiPP Peer Advising Program will accept PSP essays on a rolling basis during the 2015 application cycle.
-However, we will only assign Peer Advisors on the three dates below.
+SCiPP Peer Advising Program will accept PSP essays on a rolling basis during the 2017 application cycle.
+However, we will only assign Peer Advisors on the two dates below.

 Please be advised that the SCiPP Peer Advising Program does not, in any way, guarantee admission to the Goldman School of Public Policy (GSPP).
 Current GSPP students provide advice and feedback on Policy Statement of Purpose (PSP) essays and answer general questions about GSPP to the best of their knowledge.
 We are not trained by, nor do we represent, in any way, the admissions committee or the GSPP Administration.